logicly-au/pmhc-mds-spec/doc/data-model-and-specifications.rst

 1 (Somewhat True), 2 (Certainly True) and 9 (Missing data).

 For completed items (response coded 0,1,2) the Item scores are usually the same as the standard values.
-Them exceptions are item 07, 11, 14, 21 and 25.
+The exceptions are item 07, 11, 14, 21 and 25.
 These items are "reverse-scored", that is, the standard value is mapped to Item scores as follows: 0->2, 1->1, 2->0.